dineshad/MyBlog-What-Why-When-How/PWA.md

 How to make a web application, a PWA?
- 1. Make the web application installable / able to add to the home screen.
+ 1. Make the web application installable / able to "Add to the Home Screen" (A2HS).

     How to do this:
     (i) Serve the website from a secure(HTTPS) domain.